snail007/goproxy/README.md

 - Specify the network interface name, such as: `--bind-ip eth0:7777`, then the client accesses the `7777` port, and the egress IP is the IP of the eth0 network interface.
 - The network interface name supports wildcards, for example: `--bind-ip eth0.*:7777`, then the client accesses the `7777` port, and the egress IP is a randomly selected one of the network interface IPs starting with `eth0.`.
-- IP supports wildcards, such as: `--bind-ip 192.168.?.*:7777`, then the client accesses the `7777` port, and the exit IP is all the IPs of the machine, matching the IP of `192.168.?.*` A randomly selected one.
+- IP supports wildcards, such as: `--bind-ip 192.168.?.*:7777`, then the client accesses the `7777` port, and the outgoing IP is all the IPs of the machine, matching the IP of `192.168.?.*` A randomly selected one.
 - It can also be multiple combinations of network interface name and IP, separated by half-width commas, such as: `--bind-ip pppoe??,192.168.?.*:7777`, then the client accesses the port `7777`, The  outgoing IP is the machine's network interface name matching `pppoe??`
   It is a randomly selected one among all IPs of the machine that matches `192.168.?.*`.
 - The wildcard character `*` represents 0 to any number of characters, and `?` represents 1 character.